Eric is an actor, director, improviser, teacher, & acting coach living and working in Los Angeles.

 A proud Tarheel and alumnus of The University of North Carolina at Chapel Hill, Eric earned a BA with Honors (Summa Cum Laude, Phi Beta Kappa) and continued his training with the Improv Olympic (iO) Theater in Chicago, The Second City Chicago, Comedy Sportz, Steppenwolf Classes West, Warner Loughlin Studios, and many private acting teachers and coaches.

-Eric is a member of the acclaimed improv ensemble The Reckoning, which performs weekly in an open Thursday night run at the iO West Theater in Hollywood.
+Eric is a member of the acclaimed improv ensemble The Reckoning, ten artist who have performed together for over 15 years.
+The Reckoning began in 2002 at Chicago's renowned Improv Olympic (iO) Theater and subsequently ran for over seven years in an open Thursday night run at the iO West Theater in Hollywood before its closing in 2018.
+The Reckoning continues to perform around L.A., at festivals, and on tour.
 Eric is also a company member of the award-winning Echo Theatre Co. in Los Angeles.

 His work as a director includes numerous world-premiere productions, contemporary plays, solo shows, improv and sketch comedy, short films, and web series.
 Eric has directed at the NYC Fringe Festival, IAMA Theatre Company, Triptych Theatre Company, Skylight Theatre, Casa 0101 Theater, Elephant Theatre Company, The Comedy Central Stage, The Hudson Theater, iO West, Piccolo Spoleto Fringe Festival, The Second City (LA & Chicago), the Lost Studio, Sugar Fix Productions,The Upright Citizens’ Brigade Theaters (NYC& LA), and the University of California San Diego.
 Most recently, Eric directed David Lindsay-Abaire's Pultizer Prize winning drama Rabbit Hole in Los Angeles.
 He is a member of the Lincoln Center Theater Directors Lab.